-A monthly review of all reconciliations shall be undertaken by the College Finance Manager.
+A monthly review of all reconciliations shall be undertaken by the Head of Finance.

-Monthly approval of all journal vouchers shall be made by the College Finance Manager.
+Monthly approval of all journal vouchers shall be made by the Head of Finance.

 Independent checks shall be carried out on a quarterly basis of cash floats and bank reconciliations by the Vice Principal - Business Success.